j-tesla/music-tube/README.md

 A music video display application which periodically updated the videos from the YouTube Data API

+Server without the database [app](/app) directory in this repo is a subtree: [j-tesla/music-tube-server](https://github.com/j-tesla/music-tube-server)

 # Stack used

 - Backend with [Express framework](https://expressjs.com/) for [Node.js](https://nodejs.org/en/)